For expats, loneliness, isolation, and depression are some of the biggest integration difficulties when starting a new

-As impressive as a country’s quality of life ranking can be, that’s not to say that moving there comes without its own integration difficulties.
-According to the 2016 HSBC Expat Explorer Survey – one of the largest independent global expat surveys, which is conducted annually – the Netherlands lands within the top ten of the 45 ranked countries in the areas of job security, work/life balance, school quality, healthcare, and finance.
+Impressive as the country’s quality of life ranking is, that’s not to say that moving there comes without its own integration difficulties.
+According to the 2016 HSBC Expat Explorer Survey – one of the largest independent global expat surveys – the Netherlands lands within the top ten of the 45 ranked countries in the areas of job security, work/life balance, school quality, healthcare, and finance.

 These results are based on interviews with close to 27,000 expats living in more than 100 countries; therefore, landing in the top ten is impressive.
 But as far as experiences with Dutch culture, social life, ease of integration, and making friends with local people, the results were far less positive; the Netherlands sits in the bottom ten.
 We explore some of the main challenges of living abroad.

 Handling expat problems: an adventure, but not always easy

 Navigating the challenges associated with relocation to another country and integration with a new culture is an adventure; it’s not always an easy one though.
 There is no manual available that can show you how to adjust to the social customs of a new country.
-There are often many unwritten rules to interactions with local people; it can even feel like there is a collective secret that is not being shared with you.
+There are often many unwritten rules to interactions with local people; it can even feel like there is a collective secret that everyone else knows.
 You may unintentionally find yourself in an awkward position without realizing it, or even understanding what caused it.
 Some people may take the time to explain it to you; often, however, this is only when they can relate to your experience as an expat.

-If you have lived in the Netherlands for a while, you have undoubtedly noticed that the Dutch are welcoming and willing to help expats – if you ask for it.
-They will speak English, they will translate things to help you deal with bureaucratic issues, and they will give you directions if you are lost.
+After living in the Netherlands for a while, you’ll notice that the Dutch are willing to help expats – if you ask for it.
+They speak English, they translate things to help you deal with bureaucratic issues, and they give directions if you’re lost.
 But what can be more difficult is crossing the barrier between practical exchanges and actual friendship.